Call 0800 862 0206

 How Long Does it Take to Sell a House at Auction?

 One of the key features of auction is the speed of sale.
-If you booked your property into auction tomorrow, you could expect to exchange contracts within 3 to 4 weeks and complete one month after that.
+If you booked your property into auction tomorrow, you could expect to exchange contracts within 3 to 4 weeks (legally binding sale) and complete one month after that.

 The summary below provides a brief overview of the timings involved, for more detailed information please see our guide to the auction sale process.